MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOSiteRename.md

 ### -Identity

-Specifies the URL of the site collection to update.
+Specifies the original URL of the site collection.

 ```yaml
 Type: String